Rules to Better Branding - 17 Rules

 Branded Plastic Bags should be used for giveaways, and people within the office who want an extra bag to carry things to client site or home.
 This provides free marketing especially when the employee catches public transport home.
 It is a win-win as the person gets free carry bag, and we get free marketing.

-"Hi, you've reached Adam Cogan from SSW.
-If you can leave your name, number and a short message I'll get back to you as soon as I can, thanks!"
+"Hi, you've reached Adam Cogan.
+If you can leave your name, number and a short message I will call you back as soon as I can.
+Thanks!"

 Here's an example of how it should sound.

 How often are you sitting at your desk typing away and have an open cup of tea or coffee or glass of water sitting right next to your computer?
 Do you know how much liquid it takes to kill your computer?
 The answer is not much; some of our developers found this out the hard way and on more than one occasion.
 There is an alternative though, which if in the event spillages occur limits the amount of liquid being released.
 Travel safety mugs and sports water bottles are a great way of protecting your computer from unwanted damage from spillage.

 They also make a fantastic gift to clients, which is an opportunity for you to have a constant reminder of your business in their face and their clients.

 Give your clients branded Travel Mugs and Sports Water Bottles as a way of saying thanks to our clients for engaging our services.
 We also use them for ourselves in the office to protect our own computers.
 The minimal outlay for these items can literally save you thousands and could potentially start earning you money too.

 You should take every chance you get to put your logo on things.